Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QItemDelegate-c.rst

 Since Qt 4.4, there are two delegate classes: :sip:ref:`~PyQt6.QtWidgets.QItemDelegate` and :sip:ref:`~PyQt6.QtWidgets.QStyledItemDelegate`.
 However, the default delegate is :sip:ref:`~PyQt6.QtWidgets.QStyledItemDelegate`.
 These two classes are independent alternatives to painting and providing editors for items in views.
 The difference between them is that :sip:ref:`~PyQt6.QtWidgets.QStyledItemDelegate` uses the current style to paint its items.
 We therefore recommend using :sip:ref:`~PyQt6.QtWidgets.QStyledItemDelegate` as the base class when implementing custom delegates or when working with Qt style sheets.
 The code required for either class should be equal unless the custom delegate needs to use the style for drawing.

-.. seealso:: `Delegate Classes <https://doc.qt.io/qt-6/model-view-programming.html#delegate-classes>`_, :sip:ref:`~PyQt6.QtWidgets.QStyledItemDelegate`, :sip:ref:`~PyQt6.QtWidgets.QAbstractItemDelegate`, `Spin Box Delegate Example <https://doc.qt.io/qt-6/qtwidgets-itemviews-spinboxdelegate-example.html>`_, `Settings Editor Example <https://doc.qt.io/qt-6/qtwidgets-tools-settingseditor-example.html>`_.
+.. seealso:: `Delegate Classes <https://doc.qt.io/qt-6/model-view-programming.html#delegate-classes>`_, :sip:ref:`~PyQt6.QtWidgets.QStyledItemDelegate`, :sip:ref:`~PyQt6.QtWidgets.QAbstractItemDelegate`.